tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 This is not the exact code I used for the melody (I lost the code with `:q!`) but it is close.

-I'll briefly go over chords, bass, and production before next track.
+I'll briefly go over chords, bass, and production before highlighting the next two tracks.
 This section goes into a bit of microtonal theory, then plug-ins and techniques used for production.

 The chords stabs have the pitches `[0, 4, 9, 14, 22]` in 33-tone, so root, neutral second, Just minor 3rd, perfect 4th, minor 6th.
 It's a kind of a second-inversion minor 7 with a neutral sixth.
 I find the [EDJI ruler](http://micro.soonlabel.com/Scott_Thompson/edjiruler.html) to be very helpful for learning a new temperament.
  I also use some [custom Python tuning tools](https://github.com/TylerMclaughlin/tuning_tools) I made to [convert 12-EDO pitch classes to non-12-EDO approximations](https://github.com/TylerMclaughlin/tuning_tools/blob/master/twelve_to_edo_alternatives.py).